unicef/OoI-Intern-Assessment/README.md

 1. Fork the repository
 2. Clone your forked repository
 3. `npm install && cd client; npm install`
+4. Setup and configure a database as per the configuration included in the repo
-4. Create a new branch `fullstack-assesment`
+5. Create a new branch `fullstack-assesment`
-5. To start the server: `node index.js`
+6. To start the server: `node index.js`
-6. To start the client: `cd client; npm run start`
+7. To start the client: `cd client; npm run start`

 ## Front End